Wendy's: Menu

 Wendy's offers two different hamburger patties, a "Junior" 1.78 oz patty and a "Single" 4 oz patty.
 The 4-ounce patties are sold in single, double, and triple configurations, and the 1.78-ounce ones in single and double.
 The previous size of 2 oz per junior patty was reduced in 2007 to save money.
 The chain's patties are known for being square instead of round; as more square patties can fit onto a single grill over round.
 Originally, Wendy's had only two kinds of chicken sandwiches, fried and grilled.
 The spicy chicken sandwich started out as a promotion.
 It was later put on the menu full-time in 1996 because of its popularity and its ease of preparation; it used the same condiments as the standard fried chicken sandwich.

 The Frescata line of sandwiches also went from being promotional items to main menu items; after going through several revisions, the Turkey and Swiss and the Ham and Swiss were put on the menu full-time.
 They were discontinued in mid-December 2007.
 Occasionally, some Wendy's restaurants offer a fried fish sandwich.

 In 1988, Wendy's was the first fast-food chain to create a single-price-point "value menu" where all items listed on that menu were priced exclusively at 99¢.
 That menu was modified in 2007, with prices ranging from 99¢ to $2.00.

+In March 2019, Wendy's first introduced "Biggie Bags" as a value meal.
+They were reintroduced in April 2022 and nationwide in September 2022.
+In January 2026, Wendy's introduced a "Biggie Deals" value menu featuring three tiered meal combinations priced at $4, $6, and $8 that allows customers to choose combinations of select menu items.